Twombs/GOGcli-GUI/README.md

 https://github.com/Magnitus-/gogcli

-In development still, but version 1 has been completed.
+In development still, but version 1 of GOGcli GUI has been completed.

 Downloading from the 'Game Files Selector' window now supported.